 Buses and trains usually have priority seating for older people and people with disabilities.
 They also usually have space and wide doors for wheelchairs.
 Some buses, trains and trams are fitted with ramps.

 London transport (trains, buses and river boats) is being upgraded to improve step-free access, to help with wheelchair access and avoiding stairs on Transport for London.

 Staff at underground stations are also trained to help people move around the underground system – for example, by helping you use lifts instead of escalators and steps, and calling ahead to arrange for help at your destination.

 Older people and people with disabilities can usually travel free on local buses anywhere in England between 9.30am and 11pm Monday to Friday, and at any time during the weekend and on bank holidays.

 Some local councils offer free travel for longer, and some allow a companion to travel with you for free.

-If you often travel by train, it's probably worth getting a disabled persons railcard.
+If you often travel by train, it's probably worth checking the Disabled Persons Railcard website to see if you are eligible for a disabled persons railcard.
 This gives you, and a companion travelling with you, a third off the price of rail tickets.

-Children aged 5 to 16 with disabilities are also eligible for a disabled persons railcard.
-This lets an adult travel with them for a third of the cost of an adult fare, while the child pays the normal child fare.
+Children aged 5 to 15 with disabilities are also eligible for a disabled persons railcard.
+This lets an adult travel with them for a third of the cost of most adult fares, while the child pays the normal child fare.